tjgillis/sdk-ios/README.markdown

 ### Links to the App Store
 As of 1.12.1, links that open in the App Store will instead launch Apple's In-App iTunes view controller as a modal popup.
 This view controller is independent of any content request so you will not receive delegate events from it.

-In-app iTunes purchases are like other in-app purchases in that when launched from an app that is being debugged (through XCode), or distributed using an Ad-Hoc profile, they interact with Apple's sandbox iTunes environment.
+In-App iTunes purchases are like other in-app purchases in that when launched from an app that is being debugged (through XCode), or distributed using an Ad-Hoc profile, they interact with Apple's sandbox iTunes environment.
 Thus, purchases won't seem to work unless they're tested with a sandbox iTunes account, which is set up through iTunes Connect.
 The purchases will work as expected from a version of the app downloaded from the App Store, which is signed by Apple.

 <a id="track-in-app"></a>
 ### Tracking in-app purchases